Sonic Classic Collection: Reception

-According to review aggregator Metacritic, Sonic Classic Collection received "mixed or average" reviews.
+According to review aggregator website Metacritic, Sonic Classic Collection received "mixed or average" reviews.
 Critics generally agreed that the compilation was fun and that the games could still be enjoyable after their original release.
 However, critics criticised the emulation for "the iffy frame rate present in all the games", and "although the game never slows down to the extent of Sonic’s infamous Game Boy Advance outing, it’s a fact that the DS shouldn’t be struggling with these games".
 More points of contention were the lack of multiplayer and how loading a file "just kicks you back to the start of the level that you were playing".
 A lack of extras was another complaint, as they were described as "extremely little... to get excited about" and how Classic Collection had "only the basics of legacy material like character art."